agsilvio/gamestorm-library/README.md

 - Draw some text starting as a specific tile.
 - Clear all the components of all the tiles.

-See the API Documentation for all the methods available concerning tiles.
+See the [API documentation](https://github.com/agsilvio/gamestorm/blob/master/docs/api.md) for all the methods available concerning tiles.

 The following picture contains a diagram of a tile and its components.